MagierDan/kata-bank-account/README.md

 **_Bank account kata_**

-Think of your personal bank account experience

-When in doubt, go for the simplest solution
+Think of your personal bank account experience.
+When in doubt, go for the simplest solution.

 **Requirements**

-Deposit and Withdrawal
+- Deposit and Withdrawal

-Account statement (date, amount, balance)
+- Account statement (date, amount, balance)

-Statement printing
+- Statement printing

 **User Stories**

 _US 1_:

-In order to save money

-As a bank client

-I want to make a deposit in my account
+As a bank client, in order to save or retrieve my money, I want to make a deposit or withdrawal operations on my account.

 _US 2_:

-In order to retrieve some or all of my savings

-As a bank client

-I want to make a withdrawal from my account
+As a bank client, in order to check my operations, I want to see the history (operation, date, amount, balance) of my operations.

 _US 3_:

-In order to check my operations

-As a bank client

-I want to see the history (operation, date, amount, balance)  of my operations
+As a bank client, in order to check my operations, I want to see the balance of my operations.